Maia-jp/GeneticMaze/README.md

     'lineSize': 0.3,  //Size of the line dividing the cells of the grid || Default is 0.3 To change it, just change the value after the colon, in this case it would be 0.3 All parameters have their Default value and a description

+### Contribuing

+Contribuitons are very wellcome.
+I believe this project is a good opportunity to learn how genetic algorithms work.
+Modifying and adding new features is always a process of learning.
+If you are interested in contributing please check open an Issue/PR

 ## Libraries used in this project